Abdulrazak Eid: Kidnapping

 Eid was kidnapped by the Mukhbarat in the street at midnight on February 8, 2007, because of an article in As-Safir newspaper in which he criticized Hezbollah and its alliance with Syria and Iran.
 He was freed the next day after they threatened to cut out his tongue if he spoke against Hezbollah again.
 Later the same year he was banned from traveling to France for medication after being diagnosed with prostate cancer.
 He was finally allowed to travel after a major two-month support campaign.

 After his prostate surgery, he insisted on going back to Syria, where he was threatened with assassination by the security forces.
 The threat said that it would be made to look as if the Salafists had killed him to avenge the assassination of their leader Abul-Kaka, who was mentioned in an article by Neil MacFarquhar in The New York Times, for which Eid had been interviewed.

 In February 2008, the security forces put his house under siege to arrest him, but he escaped to Lebanon after being hidden for a month in Syria.
 He spent two months in Beirut, then went with his family into exile in France.
 He has been living there as a political refugee since then, supported by human rights organizations such as Amnesty International and Revivre.
 He was elected president of the National Council of Damascus Declaration in Exile in October 2010.

-He is one of the main figures in the Syrian opposition and plays a major role in the 2011–2012 Syrian uprising.
+He is one of the main figures in the Syrian opposition and plays a major role in the Syrian Revolution.
 In May 2011, Eid invited Syrian opposition members and figures to the Antalya Conference for Change in Syria, second of its kind since the beginning of the uprising, which he organized together with Ammar al-Qurabi.
 When Burhan Ghalioun, first chairman of the later Syrian National Council, criticized the Antalya Conference as "serving foreign agendas," Eid accused Ghalioun of attempting to appease the regime.

 On the March 26–27, 2012, he led the initiative of uniting the Syrian opposition groups and figures in Istanbul Conference for the Syrian opposition.